 |ExchangeIdentity and TaskScheduler||For internal use only.
 Do not use.|

 If Business Central Server is configured to use NavUserPassword or AccessControlService authentication, then the username, password, and access key can be exposed if the SOAP or OData data traffic is intercepted and the connection string is decoded.
 To avoid this condition, configure SOAP and OData web services to use Secure Socket Layer (SSL).
-For more information, see Walkthrough: Configuring Web Services to Use SSL (SOAP and OData) in the ITPro content for Microsoft Dynamics NAV 2018.
+For more information, see How to: Implement Security Certificates in a Production Environment in the ITPro content for Microsoft Dynamics NAV 2018.

 Configuring the Credential Type for Client and Server